Open Aviation Safety is being built.

 Over 90 million flights have been conducted since the last major accident in the US, 15 years ago.

 Unfortunately, old paradigms of human error fixation and severity bias persist.
-The industry has yet to meaningfully adopt 'new view' principles of safety science that have emerged in recent decades.
+The industry has yet to adopt 'new view' principles of safety science that learn from successes, in addition to failures.

 Monetization of